 Inventory 3502 units

 |2014 Berkeley County

 Median Price $182,250

-The months of inventory is now around 5 for the entire MLS.
-Avg. is 6, so 5 means a very strong market.
-Many areas have 4 or less and are well into a sellers market.
-However, there are some areas where it is still a buyers market.
+The months of inventory is now around 4.5 for the entire MLS.
+Avg. is 6, so 4.5 means a very strong market.
+Many areas are definitely experiencing a seller’s market.

 Buying activity continues to be very strong.
 Some of the stronger areas that have seen large median price increases over last year include: